 In a large baking dish, place the chopped onions, bell peppers and the can of chopped tomatoes.
 In a jug, mix the water, olive oil and the tomato paste and combine this with the vegetables in the baking dish.

 Place the meatballs in the baking dish, amongst the vegetables and put equal amounts of the mashed potatoes in the centre of each meatball.
-Bake uncovered for 20 minutes or until the top of the potatoes lightly browned.
+Bake uncovered for about 20-25 minutes or until the top of the potatoes lightly browned.

 Serve the meatballs warm with vegetable garnish and some plain rice by the side.
 Cacik dip of cucumber and yoghurt would complement this lovely dish very well.